GarwelGarwel/SpaceAge/README.md

 - total numbers of landings (and, separately, crewed landings)
 - total numbers of discovered anomalies (untested)
 - the masses of the heaviest vessels that landed on or orbited the celestial body
-- the first flybys, orbits, and landings (crewed and overall) as well as flags planted on the body
+- the first flybys, orbits, landings, and returns (crewed and overall) as well as flags planted on the body

 Space Age can parse your save data to find and import records of previous discoveries made by the stock ProgressTracking system.
 This option can be enabled in the settings (default is off).
 This is handy if you've installed the mod mid-game or added some new achievements to it.
 However, the stock system saves much less information, so Space Age can only learn so much from it.